The 7 most exotic churches that define Europe

 Grandiose old world churches have become the hallmark of Europe.
 Throughout history churches have accumulated incredible amounts of wealth which they used to create gigantic churches and extravagant cathedrals in an attempt to bring people closer to God.
 And we as travelers get to enjoy these timeless works even today.

 The biggest churches weren’t built in a day and usually have an entire history behind them.
+Diving into the history, culture, art and symbolism surrounding the churches is part of the fun when exploring them.
 To show you around some of these beauties I made a list of the most exotic churches in Europe which you can expect during your trips.

 St. Peter’s Basilica, Vatican City

 The most famous church in the world is of course the St. Peter’s Basilica.
 It is the single largest church in the world, which makes sense as this is the burial site of Saint Peter, one of the disciples of Jesus and the first Pope.
 Chances are that you have also seen the St. Peter’s Basilica on television as the current Pope usually addresses the world from here during important celebrations.